 FOSS LINUX AUTHOR

-Pulkit Chandak is a Linux enthusiast and has been using and experimenting with open source software, and hardware too since a long time.
+Pulkit Chandak is a Linux enthusiast and has been using and experimenting with open source software and hardware too since a long time.
 He is a huge admirer of open source software and wants to ventilate it to all around him.
-He is interested in reviewing and writing tutorials on Linux and its innumerable distributions.
+He is interested in reviewing and writing tutorials on Linux and its many distributions.
 He believes that freedom in software leads to freedom of the mind from the chains of limits.